Japan Airlines Reports Cyberattack - UrduPoint

 Japan Airlines Reports Cyberattack

-Tokyo, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2024) Japan Airlines on Thursday reported a cyberattack which it said could impact domestic and international flights, but later announced it had identified and addressed the cause.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2024) Japan Airlines on Thursday reported a cyberattack that caused delays to domestic and international flights but later said it had found and addressed the cause.

+Problems with the airline's baggage check-in system had delayed more than a dozen flights at several Japanese airports, public broadcaster NHK said, but there were no mass cancellations or major disruption.

-At least nine domestic flights were delayed by Japan Airlines (JAL), the country's second-biggest airline after All Nippon Airways (ANA), local media said.
+Japan Airlines (JAL) is the country's second-biggest airline after All Nippon Airways (ANA).

 "We identified and addressed the cause of the issue.
 We are checking the system recovery status," JAL said in a post on social media platform X.